 2. Representative photographs of the completed work (both exterior and interior views); and

-3. A certification by the Sponsor that the rehabilitation has been completed substantially in accordance with the construction plans and specifications upon which the Department relied in approving the application for Conditional Certification.
+3. A certification by the Sponsor that the new construction or rehabilitation has been completed substantially in accordance with the construction plans and specifications upon which the Department relied in approving the application for Conditional Certification.

 (b) Provided that a Sponsor pursues the marketing strategies and plan for the Market Rate Residential Units in a manner that is consistent with the representations made by the Sponsor in its application for Conditional Certification, and with the practices of the commercial real estate industry, then following shall not be grounds for denying Final Certification:

-1. the bona fide sale or lease of Market Rate Residential Units to unrelated households with an income of less than 110% of HDIP AMI shall not be grounds for denying Final Certification; and

-2. the bona fide sale or lease of Market Rate Residential Units at a price or rent below the level proposed in good faith at the time of the application for Conditional Certification.
+1. the bona fide sale or lease of Market Rate Residential Units at a price or rent below the level proposed in good faith at the time of the application for Conditional Certification.

 (c) If the Department determines that the housing development project has been completed in a manner that is consistent with the Conditional Certification and that it meets the standards of M.G.L. c.
 40V, § 4, the Department shall issue a Final Certification.
-A Final Certificate shall designate the housing development project as a HD Project and state the amount of the QSRE.
+A Final Certificate shall designate the housing development project as a HD Project and state the amount of the QPE.
 A Final Certificate shall have a term of not less than five years and not more than the term of the HD Tax Increment Exemption Agreement between the Municipality and the Sponsor.

-(5) Revocation of Final Certification.
-After the initial bona fide sale or lease of HD Project Market Rate Residential Units to unrelated households, the subsequent sale or lease of HD Project Market Rate Residential Units to households with an income less than 110% of HDIP AMI shall not be grounds for determining that a Sponsor's conduct subsequent to the certification was materially at variance with the representations made by Sponsor in its application for Conditional Certification.
+(

-(6) Notice to Department of Revenue.
+(5) Notice to Department of Revenue.
 Within ten days of granting or revoking a Final Certification the Department shall provide a copy of the Final Certification or Revocation of Final Certification to the Commissioner.